yefllower/BookStore/README.md

 make run < test.in
 ```

-init.mysql and drop.mysql are create sentences and drop tables.
+init.mysql and drop.mysql are CREATE sentences and DROP sentences.
 They are used to install and uninstall the database.

+ER.png is the ER diagram of this database.

 Usages
 =========